trealla-prolog/trealla/README.md

 the first to take this work (in it's nascent form) seriously.

-Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his Logtalk project, for his drive towards ISO standardization.
+Special thanks to [Paulo Moura](https://github.com/pmoura) for his patience and sleuthing in the quest for Trealla to run his Logtalk project.

 Special thanks to [Markus Triska](https://github.com/triska) for driving the use of packed UTF-8 strings for character-lists.
 For the